What does Merlin mean?

 Displayed below is the birth name popularity of Merlin for boys.
 Merlin was first listed in 1890-1899 and reached its top position of #320 in the U.S. during the years 1920-1929, but is not listed at the moment.
 (2014 Birth Statistics)

 Below is a charted analysis of the popularity of the boy name Merlin and related names.
 Marvin (#492 in 2014), Marlon (#747), Mervin, Mervyn, Merlyn, Merle, Marlin and Ambrose are the popular variation forms of Merlin appearing in the Top 1000.
-Adoption of these boy names was at its apex during the years 1920-1929 and is now significantly lower, with versions like Marlon, Marvin, Merlyn, Mervin and Merlin becoming somewhat outmoded.
+Adoption of these boy names was at its apex during the years 1920-1929 (usage of 0.4807%) and is now significantly lower (usage 0.0846%, down 82.4%), with versions like Marlon, Marvin, Ambrose, Merlin and Marlin becoming somewhat outmoded.
 (2014 Birth Statistics)